Relationships, Sex, and The Self

 My Approach

 I hold a Bachelor of Fine Arts and a Master of Science in Clinical Mental Health Counseling, both from the University of Louisiana at Lafayette.
-I am a Licensed Professional Counselor (LPC).

 Specialized Training

-I am also a medical plant advocate, meaning I offer psychoeducation and appropriate physician referral support for clients exploring plant-based approaches as part of their care.
+I am fully trained in EMDR, trained in Level 2 Gottman Method Couples Therapy, and a practicing sex therapist and member of AASECT.
+I am also a medical plant advocate, offering psychoeducation and appropriate physician referral support for clients exploring plant-based approaches as part of their care.

 My Community